 - Inverted in Shin Megami Tensei IMAGINE as it wasn't created with PvP in mind, and it was only implemented later due to the player-base asking for it.
 Most of these people now complain how unbalanced it is.
 Later on, a patch that tried to remove some features from being used in PvP to make it more balanced ended up breaking half the game, and having half the devs fired.
 Granted, in a game where players hit Over Nine Thousand damage while having around 400 HP, PvP was doomed to fail.
 Sure, everyone has increased HP in PvP, but it doesn't help much to have 3000 HP when it's possible to hit 30 thousand damage in one hit.
 It's basically a matter of who hits who first.

-- While 4th edition allowed non-spellcasters to be competitive, certain roles are now weaker in PVP environments thanks to their PVE balance.
-Specifically, the Leader and Controller classes.
+- While 4th edition allowed non-spellcasters to be competitive, certain roles are now weaker in PVP environments thanks to their PVE balance, particularly the Leader and Controller classes.
 To make Leaders viable, some arenas houserule that healing powers that are specifically worded to effect allies will effect the caster.
-Controllers, who are designed around crowd control, still fall behind other roles in PVP settings and are rarely used.
+Controllers, who are designed around crowd control, still fall behind other roles in PVP settings and are rarely used outside of stunlock builds.